Plants: Nature’s Lifeline and Beauty

 Soil Conservation

-Roots of plants bind the soil, preventing erosion and maintaining fertility.
-Moreover, plants improve soil health by adding organic matter, ensuring sustainable agricultural practices.
+Roots bind the soil, preventing erosion and maintaining fertility.
+Moreover, they improve soil health by adding organic matter, ensuring sustainable agricultural practices.

 Habitat for Wildlife